-We now interpret the universe as a two-dimensional table, with $n^{3/4}$ columns, and $\frac{u}{n^{3/4}}$ rows.
+From now on, it will be convenient to interpret the universe as a two-dimensional table, with $n^{3/4}$ columns, and $\frac{u}{n^{3/4}}$ rows.
 The plan is to use this column structure as a means of generating independence.
 Imagine a hash function that generates few collisions in expectation, but not necessarily with high probability.
 However, we can apply a different random hash function inside each column.
 The expectation is unchanged, but now Chernoff bounds can be used to show that we are close to the expectation with high probability, because the behavior of each column is independent.